🌟 Welcome to Raqs Odyssey 2026 🌟

 Choreographer: Dhara Thaver

-Choreographed and Performed by: Julie Aime
+Choreographed and Performed by: Melissa Gamal

 School: Aranya Belly Dance & Movement

-Choreographer: Willow
+Choreography: Willow

 School: Aranya Belly Dance & Movement